-What does Birchbox stand for and how does it deliver on that promise every day?
-Birchbox is an e-commerce company focused on disrupting the beauty industry.
+AT: Birchbox is an e-commerce company focused on disrupting the beauty industry.
 Most brands are focused on serving the beauty enthusiast—women for whom beauty is a passion.
 Birchbox, on the other hand, serves the casual beauty consumer who approaches beauty with purpose rather than passion.

 MM: What role does simplicity play in delivering on that promise?

 AT: The beauty industry can be incredibly overwhelming with all the brands, products and information out there.
 The personalization Birchbox delivers speaks to our simplicity—we cut through the clutter so each customer can discover and explore beauty products in a way that’s relevant to her particular needs.

 MM: How does Birchbox strive to create simple experiences?

 Another simple experience we’ve created is Birchbox’s flagship store.
 The casual beauty consumer is usually looking to fill a need and enters the store with the purpose of buying a particular product.
 For this reason, we organized the store by makeup product category, rather than brand.
-If you enter our store and are looking for eyeliner, you go to the eyeliner section.
+If you enter our store and are looking for an eyeliner, you go to the eyeliner section.
 This is different from most beauty stores that are organized by beauty brand and typically designed for a knowledgeable beauty enthusiast to take a wandering perusal.

 MM: How do you strive to conquer complexity within Birchbox?

 MM: How do you stick to your priorities without getting distracted?

 AT: It’s hard, especially as a startup, but sticking to our priorities is crucial to our success.
 We stay focused by empowering our employees to understand the long-term vision of the company.

-In order to have simplicity as a strategy, you must have a realistic sense of your team’s bandwidth, so you don’t pile up initiatives and end up spread too thin.
+In order to have simplicity as a brand strategy, you must have a realistic sense of your team’s bandwidth, so you don’t pile up initiatives and end up spread too thin.
 Simplifying requires constantly checking in to see where the creep is happening.
 What’s hard is that the creep usually doesn’t consist of initiatives that are bad ideas or things you shouldn’t do.
 Sometimes you need to say, that’s a great idea, but it doesn’t trump the initiatives we’re working on, so let’s put it on the backburner for now.

 It’s important to note that simplicity doesn’t mean a lack of flexibility—it requires reprioritization when something comes up that everyone agrees is a more important opportunity than what’s being pursued now.

 MM: What benefits have you achieved from simplifying?

 AT: The primary benefit we’ve achieved from simplicity is excitement and clarity around what we’re trying to build and where we’re going.
 The fact that everyone is on the same page means we’re all moving in the same direction.

 How do you lead as a simplifier?